 The following family tree has been put together from the parish registers of Ribchester, general registration records, census returns and monumental inscriptions.
-Some information on the children of John Eastham and Ellen Seed has come from my third cousin, Colin Brown, who also has a web site.
+Some information on the children of John Eastham and Ellen Seed has come from my third cousin, Colin Brown.

 If you are interested in the Easthams of Ribchester note that there are also Catholic families.
 Some of their records are in the Anglican churches such as Ribchester and its daughter chapel at Longridge and are identified as "Papist".
 There are also records in the "Catholic Record Society" series of books, to be found at the Lancashire County Record Office.
 Baptisms were recorded from 1783.

 I am grateful to Diane Waddington who provided the information that William Eastham and Margaret Lakeland were her GG Grandparents from their daughter, Ellen.
 See generation 3 below and footnote 2.

 On a separate page I include information on the family of Ellen Seed who married John Eastham in generation 3.

 Monumental inscriptions, (unless otherwise stated they are at Mitton)

 BC Birth certificate

 It was important to distinguish between William Eastham, baptised at Mitton on 24 April 1796 the 5th son of John Eastham, and William Eastham, baptised 4 June 1797 at Longridge.
 The 1851 census shows the two William Easthams and their families as follows:

 |Alice Eastham||dau.||14||farmer's daughter||Mitton|